Ash-x-o/strive_web/README.md

-**# 🏋️‍♂️ **Strive Web – Fitness Tracking Application**
+**# 🏋️‍♂️ **Strive App – Fitness Tracking Application**

-Welcome to **Strive Web**, a modern **full-stack fitness tracking web application** designed to help users log workouts, track weight progress, and manage profiles securely and efficiently 💪📈
+Welcome to **Strive App**, a modern **full-stack fitness tracking web application** designed to help users log workouts, track weight progress, and manage profiles securely and efficiently 💪📈

 ---

 ## 🚀 **Project Overview**

-**Strive Web** is built using the **MERN stack** and focuses on providing a clean, user-friendly experience for fitness enthusiasts who want to track their progress over time.
+**Strive App** is built using the **MERN stack** and focuses on providing a clean, user-friendly experience for fitness enthusiasts who want to track their progress over time.

 The application supports:

 * Secure user authentication
+* Workout & routine tracking
 * Daily weight logging
 * Visual progress tracking using charts
-* Workout & routine tracking
 * Profile management with image uploads

 ---